Sigurd, the King's Son: Faroe Islands

-In a variant from the Faroe Islands, collected by Faroese linguist Jakob Jakobsen with the title Vetil kongasonur ("Vetil, the King's Son"), a poor farmer promises his daughter to a wolf.
+Faroese linguist Jakob Jakobsen collected a tale from the Faroe Islands with the title Vetil kongasonur ("Vetil, the King's Son").
+In this tale, a poor farmer promises his daughter to a wolf, who is lupine by day and human by night.
 They marry and she has three human children, which are taken from her as soon as they are born.
 After she visits her mother, the girl is advised to use a knife on her husband to confirm if he is human.
 She does as advised and her husband disappears.
-She goes on a quest for him and finds her three children.
+She goes on a quest for him and finds her three children in three houses, where she also gains splendid dresses.
 She finally reaches her destination: a glass mountain, impossible to reach on foot.
 An old man tells her she must wear iron garments, iron boots and iron gloves to climb it.
 She does and enters a castle, where her husband is to be married to a sorceress.
-The girl bribes the sorceress with three splendid dresses for three nights with the prince.
+The girl bribes the sorceress with the three splendid dresses for three nights with the prince: the first time, a blue one; the second time, a green one, and a red one in the third time.
+Vetil's daughter tries to wake him up on the first two nights, but fails, since he is lying asleep on an enchanted pillow, but manages to talk to him on the final night.